-6. Retirement System
+6. Retirement Systems

-The Township's employees belong to the Ohio Public Employees Retirement System (OPERS).
-OPERS is a cost-sharing, multiple-employer plan.
-The Ohio Revised Code prescribes this plan benefits, which include postretirement healthcare and survivor and disability benefits.
+The Township's certified Fire Fighters belong to the Police and Fire Pension Fund (OP&F).
+Other employees belong to the Ohio Public Employees Retirement System (OPERS).
+OP&F and OPERS are cost-sharing, multiple-employer plans.
+The Ohio Revised Code prescribes these plans' benefits, which include postretirement healthcare and survivor and disability benefits.

 The Ohio Revised Code also prescribes contribution rates.
-For 2008 and 2007, the OPERS member contributed 10% and 9.5%, respectively, of their gross salary and the Township contributed an amount equaling 14% and 13.85%, respectively, of the participants' gross salary.
+For 2008 and 2007, OP&F participants contributed 10% of their wages.
+For 2008 and 2007, the Township contributed to OP&F an amount equal to 24% of full-time fire fighters' wages.
+For 2008 and 2007, OPERS members contributed 10 and 9.5%, respectively, of their gross salaries and the Township contributed an amount equaling 14 and 13.85%, respectively, of participants' gross salaries.
 The Township has paid all contributions required through December 31, 2008.